 A calorie is a calorie is a calorie.
-You can’t fool the laws of thermodynamics, right?
+You can’t fool the laws of thermodynamics when it comes to fat loss, right?

 Your body fat plays by a different set of rules than what physics suggests.
-Once you learn how to work with these rules, you will literally hold the key to unlock fat from your body and the scale.
+Once you learn how to work with these rules, you literally hold the key to trigger fat loss fat from your body.

 For overweight people, the calorie myth is one of the most frustrating.
 It implies that if you are overweight that you are eating too much and moving too little.

-Put bluntly, it says that if you are overweight then you are a lazy glutton.
+Let’s just put it bluntly: this myth says that if you are overweight then you are a lazy glutton.

 Just ask Jillian…